Spooky Tales of Cyber Crime: Proof Cyber Attacks are Living Nightmares

 A GHOULISH FOURTH OF JULY

-In this spooky tale, told by Thomas Flores, one company gets an awakening they never asked for and a little lesson on why it's important to not talk to strangers.
+In this spooky tale, told by Thomas Flores, one company gets an awakening they never asked for on why it's important to not talk to strangers.

 "Our story starts off on a bright sun-filled Friday afternoon before the Fourth of July not too long ago.